 BD: Is that

 almost a prerequisite for being an opera composer, to have that internal

 to think that definitely is the case.
 Consider the number of one-opera

 composers.
 Take two examples, Beethoven and Debussy each wrote only

 writing another one, even though they wished to.
 And if one considers

 other composers who have written one opera that was not performed, then

 one discovers that they are one-opera composers for that reason.
+They

-it for some reason which is not altogether logical or even sensible.
+for some reason which is not altogether logical or even sensible.

 BD: You were

 talking a minute ago about tailoring the writing of either parts or an entire

 opera for a particular house.
 When it gets done later with different

 cast members or a different house, is it good to make alterations or should

 they try to conform to what you have written?

 case, certainly any composer in his right mind would tailor it to the performers.

 To be sure, the first thing one would do would be to try to cast it in such

 a way that the voices are able to do the kind of thing that he’s already written.

 after it’s been performed with that cast and in that company and then taken

-to a second company or a third or a fourth, where the circumstances are different?
+to a second company or a third or a fourth, where the circumstances are

-anybody in his senses would make some changes
+same way.
+Certainly anybody in his senses would make some changes

 after having tried to find the singers and the director who could come close